robertb1995/devicemanager/README.md

 Mapper behavior is not tested - this should be tested (placeholder was left)

 Dockerfile and dockercompose also not present due to lack of time,

+Under normal professional conditions I would not push to master, but rather create a branch for each task and open pull requests